stuffbymax/wiki-blogs/content/about.md

 - **Community Contributions** – Readers can contribute, discuss, and expand knowledge collaboratively.

 ## **Why This Site?**
-We believe in open knowledge sharing.
+I believe in open knowledge sharing.
 Whether you're looking for **technical guides, AI research, gaming insights, or general knowledge**, this platform provides well-organized content that evolves over time.

 ## **How to Contribute**
 - Want to improve a wiki entry?
 Feel free to edit and refine!